briancherin/SimpleMathOCR/README.md

 threshOtsu.py - Otsu threshold - not as good as adaptive for the sample image

 featurematch.py - Brute Force Matching (BTMatching).
 A basis for directly comoparing a given image to other possible standard images.

+hausdorff.py - demo of OpenCV's Hausdorff Distance Extractor to compare the contours of two imagtes

+symbtest2.py - the "final product".
+Programatically computed the Hausdorff distance between two contours to determine the closets character match.